Timmy00125/VolunteerSync-Project/backend/WIRING_IMPLEMENTATION.md

 - Proper middleware chain ordering
 - Build verification passes
 - Middleware tests pass
+- All handlers refactored to use `middleware.GetUserUUID(c)` and `middleware.MustGetUserUUID(c)`

 **⚠️ Known Issues**:

 - Module handlers are initialized with `nil` services (placeholder)
 - Handlers need service implementations before they can function
-- Many handlers still try to parse `user_id` as string and convert to UUID internally
-  - They should migrate to use `middleware.GetUserUUID(c)` or `middleware.MustGetUserUUID(c)`

 **📋 Next Steps** (not part of this task):

 1. Initialize actual service implementations for each module
-2. Update handlers to use `middleware.GetUserUUID(c)` instead of manual parsing
-3. Implement missing repositories and their dependencies
+2. Implement missing repositories and their dependencies
-4. Run integration tests to verify end-to-end functionality
+3. Run integration tests to verify end-to-end functionality

 ## Migration Guide for Handler Authors